Contribute Loading...

 Trailhead for the normal routes is Leutasch Reindlau, Leutasch Puitbach or Leutasch Lehner.
 All three villages are close together.

 For the Bergleintal / Leutascher Platt route start at Leutasch Reindlau.
-There is a parking area behind the Hotel Hubertushof (don´t use the hotel parking area!).
+There is a parking area behind the Hotel Hubertushof (if you pay a fee, which is a consumation bon for the restaurant, too, you can use the hotels parking area; there are still some free parking places alongside the forest road behind the hotel).

-For the Puittal trail use the parking area at Leutasch Puitbach east of the road and north of the Puitbach bridge.
+For the Puittal trail use the parking area at Leutasch Puitbach east of the road and north of the Puitbach bridge; the area is called "Chinesische Mauer" parking area.

 You reach Leutasch-Reindlau, Lehner or Puitbach